Aspartame | Safe | Bad | Insulin Response | Side Effects | Studies

 Although sugar initially caused higher responses, stevia’s insulin production could catch up throughout the three hours and match overall insulin levels.

 It is also perplexing to note that blood glucose levels also increased in the same proportion.
-Ultimately, no difference existed on average between sugar, aspartame, and stevia for this value either (Tey et al. 201716).
+Ultimately, no difference existed on average between sugar, aspartame, stevia, and monk fruit for this value (Tey et al. 201716).

-The bottom line is that stevia may have a small advantage over aspartame and conventional sugar due to lower initial spikes.
-Still, the natural sweetener is also far from ideal for weight loss.
+The bottom line is that stevia may have a slight advantage over aspartame and conventional sugar due to lower initial spikes.
+Still, natural sweetener is also far from ideal for weight loss.

 Besides aspartame, there are two ubiquitous artificial sweeteners: acesulfame-K and sucralose.